dishamodi0910/APIVerse/README.md

 <div style="color : red">
 <i><b>
- ✅ You should add either 1 new API or 1 existing API after testing the code properly.
+ ✅ You should add either 1 new API or 1 existing APIafter testing the code properly.
 The file structure should be followed.
 README.md file should be present inside your folder. <br>
  ✅If you are contributing towards enhancement of any API, you need to make sure that you are enhancing atleast 2 APIs. <br>
  ✅If you are contributing towards any documentation related bug, you should solve atleast 5 documentation bugs to get your PR merged. <br>

+### Note : For existing API, You should submit the corresponding html and css files also so that we can better visualise how this API can be used within projects.
+Only submitting JS files won't work.
 </b></i>
  <br>
 </div>